cheefoo/centos/README.md

 ##De-duplication and strict ordering Kinesis KCL example

 This is an end-to-end [AWS Kinesis Streams](https://aws.amazon.com/kinesis/streams/) processing example using the [AWS Kinesis Producer Library (KPL)](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) to send records to a kinesis stream, consume from the stream using the [AWS Kinesis Client Library (KCL)](http://docs.aws.amazon.com/streams/latest/dev/developing-consumers-with-kcl.html) and archive data to an [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket.
-Additionally, a second KCL consumer provides realtime data updates to a web front-end.
+Additionally, a second KCL consumer de-duplicates the consumed records and provides realtime data updates to a web front-end.

 The application consists of 5 components: